 I love this simple activity that I found on Pinterest because it is just so adaptable and takes zero preparation!
-As Comprehensible Input teachers, we are always looking for new ways to revisit stories, readings, and discussions so as to provide students with additional repetitions of target structures.
+As Comprehensible Input teachers, we are always looking for new ways to revisit stories, readings, and discussions so as to provide students with repeated exposure to linguistic forms, as well as concepts.

 As I wrote at the beginning of the post, one of this activity’s biggest benefits is its adaptability.
-Here are five different ways that you could realize the activity:
+Here are five different ways in which you could realize this activity:

-This would also be a fun game for P.A.T.
-(Preferred Activity Time)–just have a random set of answers, and allow students to write questions for them.
+Even better, Jeopardy Q&A would be a fun game for P.A.T.
+(Preferred Activity Time).
+Simply create a random set of answers, and allow students to write questions for them.
 Students could work in groups, and then a panel of judges can vote on the best question.
 Download a pre-made set of answers here (mostly in past tense).